 The area can also swell and his neck range of motion may be limited.
-Only once the veterinarian on call pointed it out did we notice our dog was not fond of moving his neck a certain way to look at us.
+Only once the emergency veterinarian pointed it out did we notice our dog was not fond of moving his neck a certain way to look at us.
 Ah, the dreaded shoulder injury.

 Finally, the infraspinatus muscle is common in athletic dogs.
 Think about a dog who goes from zero to mach speed without warning.
 If a dog isn’t gradually introduced to the activity, he is likely to suffer a tear of the infraspinatus muscle, which limits the shoulder’s extension (away from the body).
 This injury is more disabling than it is painful.

 When the muscles that support the shoulder bones are overused or injured, you may see front leg limping in your dog.

 He was given pain medication, Tramadol, and a muscle spasm medication, methocarbamol.
 By the end of the first day, he was putting pressure on his leg.
-By day two, he showed more improvement, and this is when I decided to try a CBD capsule I had on hand.
+By day two, he showed more improvement, and this is when I decided to try a pet-friendly CBD oil.
 Since quality hemp oil is a strong anti-inflammatory, I went that route.
 I kid you not: by day three, Dexter was no longer limping.
 I can’t say whether that helped directly or not, but the timing was impeccable.

 Does this one surprise you?
-The limp can change from one leg to another and dog parents are often floored when a diagnosis of Lyme Disease is made.
-Dogs that develop Lyme Disease will do so between one and five months after being bit by the infected tick.
+The limp can change from one leg to another and dog parents are often floored when a diagnosis of Lyme disease is made.
+Dogs that develop Lyme disease will do so between one and five months after being bit by the infected tick.